sesam-community/msoft-planner/README.md

 2. Azure account

 ### Running the script in development requires environment variables
+**Obs.** Some of the below env variables you wont have immediately.
 Set the following env variables in 'service.py' :
 ```
 os.environ['client_id'] = '<Azure client ID>'